mathspp/mathspp/pages/02.blog/00.tags/geometry/blog.md

 title: "Geometry blog articles"
 ---

-# “GEOMETRY” tag

-## Articles about the mathematical branch that deals with shapes and their properties
+# The mathematical branch that deals with shapes and their properties

 <table class="stats-table">